 “Are you controlling your asthma, or is your asthma controlling you?” asks Dr. Hogarth, MD, associate professor of medicine who is director of bronchoscopy and minimally invasive diagnostics at the University of Chicago Medicine.

 To help asthmatics figure out the answer to that question, Hogarth discussed the effects of asthma, what makes asthma severe and potential treatment options, including his specialty of bronchial thermoplasty during a recent Facebook Live.

 To make an appointment with Dr. Hogarth, call: 1-888-824-0200 or 773-795-9933.

 D. Kyle Hogarth, MD

-Dr. Kyle Hogarth is an expert in pulmonary diseases -- including alpha-1 antitrypsin (AAT) deficiency.
-He is also involved with the minimally invasive diagnosis, management, and staging of lung cancer through bronchoscopy.
-Dr. Hogarth was one of the first doctors in Illinois to work with the superDimension system -- an electromagnetic navigation system that uses 3-D imaging technology to detect and biopsy nodules and masses.Learn more about Dr. Hogarth
+D. Kyle Hogarth, MD, is an expert in pulmonary diseases — including lung cancer and alpha-1 antitrypsin (AAT) deficiency.
+He is an expert in the minimally invasive diagnosis, management and staging of lung cancer through bronchoscopy.
+He is a leader in advanced bronchoscopy using electromagnetic navigation systems that employ 3D imaging technology to detect and biopsy lung nodules and masses.Read Dr. Hogarth's physician profile.